 It is important to understand how much it has affected you and your partner, if you have one.
 (Many patients without a partner appropriately desire treatment, as the PD will affect their ability to function sexually with a partner in the future).
 Have the changes interfered with sexual relations?
 Are there certain positions you can’t use?
 Can you penetrate at all?
 Does it hurt you or your partner when you do penetrate?
 Is the curvature psychologically devastating, even if it has not really affected your sex life mechanically?

-The physician will check the sensation of your penis with a biothesiometer (a painless test that measures how intense vibrations need to be for you to sense them).
+The physician will check the sensation of your penis with a biothesiometer (This is a completely painless test that measures how intense vibrations need to be for you to sense them).
 He will also evoke an erection in the office, and evaluate the curvature, and function of the penis.
 This includes noting the amount of curvature (in degrees) and the direction(s).
-Also, is the penis less erect past the curvature?
-Is there a hinging and/or hour glass effect?
 Importantly, he needs to measure the distance from the tip of the erect penis to maximum place of curvature.

 Using ultrasound, he will look at the density and location of the plaque(s.)
 He will also evaluate the blood flow into and out of your penis, which helps assess your erectile function.